marcelrv/XiaomiRobotVacuumProtocol/RRMapFile/RRFileFormat.md

 These files consist of a header and several blocks.
 The file is gzipped, hence needs to be unzipped before reading.

+Coordinates to be divided by 50 to match map pixels

 | Datablock        |  Id  | Remark                         |
 | -----------------| ---- | ------------------------------ |